webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 ## Setup [Babel](https://babeljs.io/) to write tests using next generation JavaScript

 There are multiple ways to setup Babel using the wdio testrunner.
-If you are running Cucumber or Jasmine test you just need to register Babel in the before hook of your config file
+If you are running Cucumber or Jasmine tests, you just need to register Babel in the before hook of your config file

 ```js